xddxdd/blog/source/_posts/en/article/modify-computer/os2-warp-firefox.lantian/index.md

 At the same time, the open source community is providing some support to OS/2.
 They cross compiled common Unix tools (including `ls`, `rm`, etc), RPM/YUM package manager, and a series of libraries on OS/2.
 This makes OS/2 Warp 4, which was released back in 1996, still able to run some (relatively) modern software, such as Firefox 45.9.

-In this article, I'm going to install OS/2 Warp 4 on VirtualBox, and install Firefox.
+In this post, I'm going to install OS/2 Warp 4 on VirtualBox, and install Firefox.

 Installing OS
 -------------